Arc de Triomphe in Paris with busy traffic

 What are Crit'Air vignettes (French 'clean air' stickers)?

 French clean air stickers – called Crit’Air vignettes – are used to identify a vehicle’s air pollutant emissions.
 The least polluting vehicles are generally allowed to circulate (be driven) more freely than those that emit more pollutants.
-A sticker covers the vehicle for its entire lifetime, and is based on the vehicle's Euro emissions standard.
+A sticker covers the vehicle for its entire lifetime, and is based on the vehicle's Euro emission standard.

 There are six categories in the Crit’Air vignette system.
 These range from green for the cleanest through to dark grey for the dirtiest: